utkarshcmu/grafana.org/content/blog/2017-06-22-timeshift-ep1.md

 - [**Monitoring Docker Swarm with cAdvisor, InfluxDB and Grafana**](https://botleg.com/stories/monitoring-docker-swarm-with-cadvisor-influxdb-and-grafana/): Set up a scalable monitoring solution for Docker Swarm, that automatically monitors all hosts and containers running in the swarm.

-- [**Automated monitoring with Grafana and Prometheus**](https://serradev.wordpress.com/2017/06/12/automated-monitoring-with-grafana-and-prometheus/): Fabio has create a Docker image to help him keep Grafana dashboards in sync across environments.
+- [**Automated monitoring with Grafana and Prometheus**](https://serradev.wordpress.com/2017/06/12/automated-monitoring-with-grafana-and-prometheus/): Fabio has created a Docker image to help him keep Grafana dashboards in sync across environments.

 <br />
 We see a lot of articles covering the devops side of monitoring, but it's interesting to see how people are using Grafana for different use cases.

 - [**Monitoring Cryptocurrency Data**](https://steemit.com/monitoring/@masterofnoneds/monitoring-cryptocurrency-data-with-grafana-dashboard): Masterofnoneds is building a dashboard for the data of the Top 25 cryptocurrencies from Coinmarketcap.com according to their market capital.
-We hope to see it in our [dasbhoard list](https://grafana.com/dashboards) soon.
+We hope to see it in our [dashboard list](https://grafana.com/dashboards) soon.

 - [**Monitoring the Weather With InfluxDB and Grafana (and a Bunch of Arduinos)**](https://dzone.com/articles/monitoring-the-weather-with-influxdb-and-grafana-a): In the age of IoT, why not make an internet-connected weather station without the cost of buying one off the shelf?